N0MoreSecr3ts/wraith/docs/development/roadmap.md

 - [X] ~~Ability to silence the output~~
 - [X] ~~Max file size to scan~~
 - [ ] Only export the functions and variables necessary
+- [ ] Capture the eroor if no sig file is presented

 ### Milestone 2